jtgi/jtgi.me/src/content/blog/04-good-morning.md

 But not before spending another 28 minutes watching reels, from "Top 10 Secret Places in Tokyo" (they weren't very secret) to old Mike Tyson interviews cut with dramatic music and cookie cutter glitch effects (he'd seen them at least on 4 times already).

 After 47 minutes he rolls over, legs hitting the floor as his body swivels upright.
-After waiting out rush of blood to his head he sits in the cold, phone cluthed in his hand family still asleep.
+He waits for the rush of blood to leave his head as he sits in the cold, phone cluthed in his hand, family asleep.

 > "Is the american dollar really debased?"